In Loving Memory of

 Over the years Ed enjoyed fishing in the summer and hunting in the fall.
 In the later years, Ed and Barb enjoyed their afternoon drives checking out the crops and looking for wildlife.
 With the eyes of a keen hunter, Ed was always the first to find a moose miles away in the bush.

 Many a coffee, hearty meal, card game, and laugh occurred around Ed and Barb’s kitchen table.
-Ed loved music, there was always music playing at home and back in the day Ed never missed the opportunity for a two-step or waltz around the dancefloor.
+Ed loved music and a good Ukrainian polka, there was always music playing at home and, back in the day, Ed never missed the opportunity for a two-step or waltz around the dancefloor.
 While not the loudest guy in the room, Ed loved a good visit with family and friends.
 He also loved to joke around, and shine light in all situations.
 He would get a little twinkle in his eyes, a little smirk on his face, and contagious giggling would often follow.
 If you were lucky enough to be on the receiving end of one of Ed’s handshakes or hugs, you inevitably felt his warmth.

-Ed was predeceased by his mother and father, John and Polly Halpape; mother and father in-law, Peter and Mary Woroniuk; brothers: Alex, Charles, Frank, Lawrence, Albert, Jim, and Larry; sisters: Kathleen and Alice; and, numerous sister and brother in-laws.
-He leaves to mourn his sisters, Betty Pidherny (Albert) and Phyllis Koleszar; brother, John (Joanne) Halpape; brother and sister in-laws Terry (Loette) Woroniuk, Shirley Penner, Louise Halpape, Pearl Halpape and Emily Halpape; and, numerous nieces, nephews, and cousins.
+Ed was predeceased by his mother and father, John and Polly; mother and father in-law, Peter and Mary; brothers Alex, Charles, Frank, Lawrence, Albert, Jim, and Larry; sisters Kathleen and Alice and numerous sisters and brothers-in-law.
+He leaves to mourn his loving wife Barb; his daughter Tanis (Chris); his beloved grandchildren Oliver, Charlotte and Veronica; sisters Betty (Albert) and Phyllis; brother John (Joanne); brothers and sisters-in-law Terry (Loette), Shirley, Pearl, Emily, Louise, and Clare as well as numerous nieces, nephews, and cousins.